Old Ebbitt Grill: 1980s

-President George H. W. Bush and First Lady Barbara Bush met the singer and actor Sting at Old Ebbitt Grill in September 1989 after his Washington debut in the title role in Three Penny Opera.
+In September 1989, President George H. W. Bush and First Lady Barbara Bush met the singer and actor Sting at Old Ebbitt Grill after his Washington debut in the title role in Three Penny Opera.
 The Rolling Stones dined at the restaurant a few weeks later after a concert in the city.
 In 1991, playwright Neil Simon, director Gene Saks and the cast of the play Lost in Yonkers held the opening night after-party on January 17 at Old Ebbitt Grill.
 Just minutes before the curtain rose on the Washington debut of the play, the cast learned that the United States had declared war on Iraq and begun the Gulf War.
 After the world premier of the motion picture The River Wild in August 1994 in Washington, D.C., a reception for the stars was held at Old Ebbitt.

 1990s

 In the early 1990s, Old Ebbitt Grill was financially one of the best-performing restaurants in the city.
 In July 1992, the Washington Business Journal said the 390-seat Old Ebbitt Grill grossed more money than any other restaurant in the D.C. metropolitan area.
 It spent $17,000 a month on table linens.
-The Washington Post's Phyllis Richman claimed the combination of superb hamburgers with seasonal foods such as fresh Alaskan halibut, corn on the cob in the summer, and locally grown vegetables and berries, was what drew customers.
+In September 1993, The Washington Post's Phyllis Richman claimed the combination of superb hamburgers with seasonal foods such as fresh Alaskan halibut, corn on the cob in the summer, and locally grown vegetables and berries, was what drew customers.
 In May 1994, Old Ebbitt Grill added a take-out service, Ebbitt Express, in the atrium section of its restaurant.

 In 1995, business dropped after Pennsylvania Avenue NW was closed to street traffic and curbside parking was eliminated in front of the restaurant on 15th Street NW for security reasons following the bombing by an American domestic terrorist of the Oklahoma Federal Building.
 Some of the business was made up by Ebbitt Express, which by December 1997 was serving 600 meals a day—twice as many as projected.

-Old Ebbitt Grill's oyster bar closed in 1992 after diners fell ill from eating raw oysters infected with the deadly Vibrio vulnificus bacteria.
+In 1992, Old Ebbitt Grill's oyster bar closed after diners fell ill from eating raw oysters infected with the deadly Vibrio vulnificus bacteria.
 The restaurant established a procedure for an independent laboratory to test its oysters for the bacteria prior to consumption.
 In November 1994, Old Ebbitt Grill reopened its oyster bar to much press attention.
-Washington Post food critic Eve Zibart, writing in August 1995, said that its highly polished woodwork, counter facing the ice bed and shuckers, and excellent selection of oysters made it a "first-class raw bar".
+In August 1995, Washington Post food critic Eve Zibart said that its highly polished woodwork, counter facing the ice bed and shuckers, and excellent selection of oysters made it a "first-class raw bar".
 Shortly after the oyster bar reopened, Old Ebbitt Grill lost its long-time chef, Juan Bosio.
 The restaurant hired Robert McGowan, formerly a chef at Sardi's in New York City.